 I wanted to connect the living room TV and the bedroom TV to the Roku and was told, “You need a Fire Stick from Amazon.”

 I replied, “An Amazonian fire stick?
 Why does it sound like I’m trying to overthrow the tribe’s shaman?
 I just want to watch Netflix in the bedroom.”

 For the rest of the column, click here.

-Mike Buzzelli is a stand up comedian and sit down author.
-His book, "Below Average Genius," a collection of his humor stories culled from the Observer-Reporter, can be purchased here:
+Mike Buzzelli is a stand up comedian and a sit down author.
+His book, "Below Average Genius," a collection of humor columns culled from the Observer-Reporter, can be purchased here.